peteoleary/getrandom/README.md

 [License]: https://img.shields.io/crates/l/getrandom

+NOTE: this fork has a branch specifically for use in NEAR smart contracts.
+Please read https://github.com/peteoleary/getrandom/tree/2022-may-31-add-noop-feature#readme

 A Rust library for retrieving random data from (operating) system source.
 It is assumed that system always provides high-quality cryptographically secure random data, ideally backed by hardware entropy sources.
 This crate derives its name